gritchou/algozon/README.md

 My first step was to update the dependencies.
 Angular latest is now `v11` and angular-instantsearch latest version is `v2.3.0` (there is a `3.0.0-beta.5` version, but I prefer to work on stable versions).

 For the deployment, I am used to Netlify.
-It is easy for me to create subdomains here and it took me five minutes to deploy a new website from github to [algozon.gritchou.dev](https://algozon.gritchou.dev).
+It is easy for me to create subdomains there and it took me five minutes to deploy a new website from github to [algozon.gritchou.dev](https://algozon.gritchou.dev).

 ### Design